fatherdougalmaguire/fatherdougalmaguire.github.io/blogging.md

 Mainly as I am notoriously bad at documentation

 But also give me a way to track my progress.
 Or lack thereof.

 After checking out the various bogging options available, I stumbled across [GitHub Pages](https://pages.github.com/)

-Not withstanding that it is free, I was intrigued by the ability to use [Jekyll](https://jekyllrb.com/), an open source static site generator created especially with blogging in mind.
+Not withstanding the fact that it is free, I was intrigued by the ability to use [Jekyll](https://jekyllrb.com/), an open source static site generator created especially with blogging in mind.

-There is a large developer community that has built some very visually appealing "themes" or templates on top of Jekyll.
+There is a large developer community that has built some very visually appealing templates or "themes" on top of Jekyll.
 <br>
 Samples of these can be found at [Jekyllthemes.io](https://jekyllthemes.io)